We are excited to open our doors once again...

 After much thought and careful deliberation, on behalf of the Vestry, the Wellness Committee, and your staff we are glad to announce we are offering the option for in-person Sunday worship.

-During this next phase of re-gathering, we will have two Sunday services: 8:00am Rite 1 in the Parish Hall and 10:00am Rite 2 in the Church and on Zoom.
-Attendees will be asked to pre-register (click button above) and wear face masks at all times while on campus; a simple temperature-check and the use of hand-sanitizer is also required as you enter the building.
+During this next phase of re-gathering, we will have two Sunday services: 8:00am Rite 1 in the Church and 10:00am Rite 2 in the Church and on Zoom.
+Attendees will be asked to pre-register (click button above) and wear face masks at all times while on campus; a simple temperature-check and the use of hand-sanitizer is available as you enter the building.
 The number of parishioners must be limited and this will be managed by the registration link.

 As we begin the process of re-gathering please know that if you’re not comfortable returning to worship just yet, that is completely understandable and okay.
 We will continue to live stream the 10:00am Rite 2 service from the Church on Zoom.
 This online liturgical presence will be the continued norm for us here at Christ Church as we move forward, even after this pandemic is finished.